Get Rich Quick Real Estate Seminars

 - Run far, far away.

-The truly dedicated and brainwashed followers will interpret my comments as heresy because these students / seminar attendees hang on every word their mentor tells them and, if given the chance, would rip the shirts off their backs to polish the ground in front of their worshiped god-like creature's feet.
+The truly dedicated and brainwashed followers will interpret my comments as heresy because these students / seminar attendees hang on every word their mentor tells them and, if given the chance, would rip the shirts off their backs to polish the ground in front of the devil they worship.
+You may say this is pathetic behavior, and I would agree.
+I can't change those people's opinions, but I hope that my words will prod the rest of you to stay away these scam artists.
+Because they are charismatic, charming and quite believable .

 I swear, if P.T.
 Barnum were alive today, he would be a real estate seminar speaker.